What is corporate culture and how does it attract top talent?

 Back up culture with action

 In a perfect world, culture should influence everything including the budget, the staffing, the structure, and the policies that are being put in place.
-But sometimes there is a disconnect between the lofty visions a company has and what actually goes on, says Kurey.
+But sometimes there’s a disconnect between the lofty visions a company has and what actually goes on, says Kurey.

 See what new hires think about your culture

-That way, if the candidate tells you they have heard wonderful things about the organization and its treatment of employees and their friends have all mentioned you as a great place to work, it can reaffirm that your culture is clear and working for you.
+That way, if the candidate tells you that they’ve heard wonderful things about the organization and its treatment of employees and their friends have all mentioned you as a great place to work, it can reaffirm that your culture is clear and working for you.